gleam-lang/gleam/notes/talk.md

 {:unless, [], [true, [do: 1, else: 2]]}
 ```

-Now I've learnt about the AST and how to obtain it I can use it in the linter.
+Now I've learnt a little about the AST and how to obtain it I can use it in
-Say I want to forbid use of the `unless` macro with an `else` block as I think
+the linter.
+Say I want to forbid use of the `unless` macro with an `else`
-it should be written with the `if` macro, to prevent the hard-to-read double
+block as I think it should be written with the `if` macro, to prevent the
-negative.
+hard-to-read double negative.

 With an AST I can enforce this by walking the tree until I come across the
 offending pattern.

-The offending pattern is a node with the atom `unless` in the first position
+The offending pattern is a node with the atom `unless` in the first position,
-and an `else` block as the second child of that node.
+making it a call to the unless macro, and an `else` block as the second child
+of that node.

 ```elixir
 defp check_unless({:unless, _, [_, [do: _, else: _]]}, status) do